-No matter what kind of DIY project you’re doing, nothing is more important to your safety, as well as your chances of success, than knowing the tools that you’re using.
-When it comes to woodworking, there are all kinds of tools you might end up relying on, but how essential are they really?
-Here, I’m going to look at all the most common kinds of woodworking tools available and which of them are really worth investing in.
+When it comes to woodworking, there are all kinds of tools you might end up relying on, but this can depend on what woodworking tasks and skills you want to follow.
+In this article I’m going to look at all the most common kinds of woodworking tools available and which of them are worth investing in for almost all workshops.

 Table of Contents